 Mitigating Common Attacks (XSS, CSRF, SQLi)

 Our tools have been built to mitigate common attack vectors such as SQL injection attacks and cross-site scripting attacks (XSS).
-Economic Security Planning’s cloud environments also take advantage of AWS’ enterprise-grade Web Application Firewall (WAF) to automatically block or challenge suspicious requests.
+ESP’s cloud environments also take advantage of AWS’ enterprise-grade Web Application Firewall (WAF) in an attempt to automatically block or challenge suspicious requests.

 Data at Rest